 Fund assistance for trade liberalization: In an effort to support progress under the WTO’s Doha Round of trade talks, the IMF established the Trade Integration Mechanism (TIM) in April 2004.
 The TIM is available to all Fund member countries whose balance of payments positions might suffer, albeit temporarily, as a result of multilateral trade liberalization.
 It is not a lending facility, but rather a policy aimed at making Fund resources more predictably available under existing IMF facilities.

 High-level coordination: The Managing Director of the IMF and the Director General of the WTO consult regularly on a range of trade-related issues.
 The First Deputy Managing Director attended the December 2005 WTO Ministerial Conference in Hong Kong, China, and the November 2007 WTO General Council Meeting in Geneva.
 More recently, Management participated in the Fourth Global Review of Aid for Trade, hosted by the WTO in July 2013.

 Looking forward, cooperation and consultation between the IMF and WTO will continue to be key, given the increased areas of mutual support and responsibilities between the two institutions.
 Potential areas of heightened interaction include current and prospective WTO agreements on financial services, trade facilitation, and regionalism.
-The Fund strongly supports a multilateral approach for trade negotiations, conclusion of the long-running WTO Doha round negotiations, and broaden attention to new, emerging issues (such as fostering an open regionalism, spillovers through trade, and global value chains).
+The Fund strongly supports a multilateral approach for trade negotiations, the conclusion of the long-running WTO Doha Round negotiations, and broaden attention to new, emerging issues (such as fostering an open regionalism, spillovers through trade, and global value chains).